Film Spoilers and

 There was a sexually-disorienting view of Dil's penis -- his true gender and maleness was shown in this surprising full-frontal unveiling.
 But then, Dil realized that Fergus hadn't known:

 Fergus reacted with repulsion: "Jesus, I feel sick," struck Dil, and fled to the bathroom to vomit in the sink.
 Dil begged: "Don't go, Jimmy.
 I'm sorry, I thought you knew.
 What were you doing at the bar if you didn't know?"
 Then, he realized that Fergus had drawn blood:

 Only the Autistic Kazan Survived From the Cube

 The sleeper film opened inside an immense, b/w cube-shaped room, with vault-like doors situated in the center of its six square surfaces.
 Each door led to another similar interlocking cubed room, although in different colors (blue, red, amber, green, etc.).
-Some of the maze-connected rooms were booby-trapped with motion-detectors and destructive devices (a sharp metal grating, flame-thrower, acid-spray, rotating razor wires, sound-activated spikes, etc.).
+Some of the maze-connected rooms were booby-trapped and triggered with motion-detectors, heat and sound sensors, and many destructive devices:

-Each of the cube-shaped rooms was one of many rooms in a Rubik's Cube of sorts (it functioned like "a giant combination lock" moving through a cycle over a period of days.
+Each of the cube-shaped rooms was one of many rooms in a Rubik's Cube of sorts, that functioned like "a giant combination lock" moving through a cycle over a period of days.

 The Curious Case of Benjamin Button (2008)